Sweeny91/Plot.ly_Project_BellyButtonBiodiversity/README.md

 * This challenge was well met and the chart in the advanced file updates whenever a new sample is selected!

 ![Weekly Washing Frequency Gauge](Images/gauge.png)

+# Deliverables:
+- The first run at this project with all its hiccups along the way can be found in the "CodeFiles" diectory of this repository
+- If you are looking for a finished product that works as the project objectives define then I would head to the "BonusFiles" directory and deploy those